uaraven/omg/docs/dsl.md

 compiling those conditions to a `Pattern` which implements `Predicate` interface and can be used wherever `Predicate` can be used, for example in `.filter()` operation on a `Stream`.

 Make no mistake, OMG DSL is a low level tool and if you can go with [OMQL](omql.md) that is most certainly will be a better choice.
 Main benefit of using OMQL is type checks.

+Also note that OMG API **can change at any time** before official release version.

 JSON representation is more verbose than OMQL and does not provide type-checking thus is not recommended for production use.